 As a Grand Rapids estate planning lawyer, I help high net worth clients minimize their estate taxes through the use of an Irrevocable Life Insurance Trust.
 An Irrevocable Life Insurance Trust (many times called an “ILIT”) is a vehicle to hold your life insurance policy and then, after your death, it distributes the life insurance proceeds according to the trust provisions.
 Here are a few important facts about an ILIT.

-Irrevocable: an ILIT is “irrevocable” meaning you cannot change it at any time after it is created.
+Irrevocable: An ILIT is “irrevocable” meaning you cannot change it at any time after it is created.

 Assets: You will put your life insurance policy into the trust.
 The trust will be the beneficiary of the policy.
 The trust will pay the premiums on the policy.
 So, you will be funding the trust to pay the insurance premiums.

-Trustee: You and any trust beneficiaries cannot be trustee(s) of the trust.
+Trustee: You and any trust beneficiaries cannot be a trustee(s) of the trust.
 You will appoint a trustee(s) and successor trustee(s).
 This means that you and the beneficiaries of the trust will not make any decisions about the trust (other than whether you will fund it to pay the insurance premiums).
 However, the trustee must follow the trust provisions, which set forth how and when you want the trust assets to be distributed.

 Estate Taxes: If you use an existing policy to fund the ILIT (rather than the ILIT purchasing the policy), the policy’s proceeds will be included in your estate for tax purposes if you die before the 3-year anniversary of the policy’s transfer into the ILIT.
 But, the good news is that there will not be any estate taxes unless your estate exceeds $5.45 million.